Inspecting Colonies

 • Presence of eggs, uncapped larva, & capped brood

-• Brood frames with honey and pollen around the brood cells
+• Brood frames with good patterns of honey and pollen around the brood cells

 • Unfilled queen cups